mongodb-js/compass/packages/reflux-state-mixin/README.md

     componentDidMount: function(){
         this.listenTo(AnimalStore.dogs,this.updateDogs);
-        //this Component has no internest in `cats` or any other animal, so it listents to `dogs` changes only
+        //this Component has no internest in `cats` or any other animal, so it listents to `dogs` changes only },
-        //
-        //of course it could have listen to the entire AnimalStore's state
-        //example:
-        // this.listenTo(AnimalStore,(state)=>{this.setState({dogs:state.dogs})});
-        // this way the component can easily decide what parts of the store-state are interesting },
     updateDogs: function(dogs){
         this.setState({dogs:dogs});